harry446/Connect_Four_Bot/README.md

 # Connect Four Bot

 ## About
 This is a text-based version of the game Connect Four.
 The player will be  matched against a bot.
 The game randomly decides who goes first.
 The player and the bot will then play the game out, until either side wins, or the game ends in a tie.
 After that the player's new score will be calculated, and the player will be asked to choose to play again or to leave.
-If the player chooses to leave, the game will end.
+If the player chooses to continue, the above process will be repeated, otherwise, the game will end.

 ## How the Program Works